GlobalFishingWatch/paper-global-footprint-of-fisheries/data_documentation/fishing_effort.md

  - fixed_gear: a category that includes set longlines, set gillnets, and pots and traps
  - squid_jigger: squid jiggers, mostly large industrial pelagic operating vessels
  - other_fishing: a combination of vessels of unknown fishing gear and other, less common gears such as trollers or pole and line

-Fishing effort and vessel presence is binned into grid cells 0.01 degrees on a side, and measured in units of hours.
-The time is calculated by assigning an amount of time to each AIS detection (which is half the time to the previous plus half the time to the next AIS position), and then summing all positions in each grid cell.

 ## Table Schema